Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

 Such guarantee imposes that the estimated cost bounds the out-of-sample cost from above, i.e., $c(x, \Pb) < \hat c(x, \hat{\Pb}_T,T)$, with probability at least $1-e^{-a_T+o(a_T)}$.
+From a statistical point of view, the predictor can be interpreted to provide a one sided confidence interval {$(-\infty,\hat{c}(x, \hat{\Pb}_T,T)]$} on the true cost $c(x, \Pb)$.
 The sequence $(a_T)_{T\geq 1}$ quantifies the desired speed with which the predictor enjoys stronger out-of-sample performance as the amount of available data grows.
 We reiterate the generality of our setting: for \textit{any} sequence $(a_T)_{T\geq 1}$ and associated desired out-of-sample guarantee, we seek to find what is the ``best'' predictor using data that provides the desired out-of-sample guarantee.
 Let us now precise rigorously what constitutes such ``best'' predictor.

-\paragraph{Accuracy.} It is easy to construct estimators with low probability of disappointment.
+\paragraph{Accuracy.} It is easy to construct {safe estimators} with low probability of disappointment.
 Indeed, by simply inflating the empirical cost, i.e.,

 for some large $R > 0$, the probability of disappointment can be made arbitrarily small.
-The resulting cost estimate is however very conservative which is clearly undesirable.
-Moreover, we will indicate in the sequel that the imposed out-of-sample guarantee \eqref{eq: out-of-sample ganrantee} requires predictors to add a positive regularization.
-This suggests to compare predictors based on the amount of regularization they add to the empirical cost.
+The resulting cost estimate is however very conservative, {and far from the actual cost,} which is clearly undesirable. {In the newsvendor example, this would amount to predicting a very large cost, which is always a safe estimate of the unknown profit.} {Hence, among the predictors providing a desirable out-of-sample guarantee, we seek the closest ones to the unknown out-of-sample cost.
+There are various ways to define an statistical interesting notion of closeness with which to compare predictors.
+For example, we could consider the expected bias induced by the predictor $\Eb_{\Pb^\infty }(\hat{c}(x,\hat{\Pb}_T,T) - c(x,\Pb))$ or expected $L^1$ estimation error $\Eb_{\Pb^\infty }(|\hat{c}(x,\hat{\Pb}_T,T) - c(x,\Pb)|)$ for all decision $x\in \cX$ and underlying true distribution $\Pb \in \cP$.
+Both notions attempt to quantify how accurate our predictor estimates the unknown out-of-sample cost in \textit{expectation}. }